'Punch in the face for Putin': Massive explosion rocks Crimea bridge

 A "car bomb" has partially downed a key bridge linking Crimea to Russia, which annexed the territory from Ukraine in 2014.

-On early Saturday morning local time, the Kirch Strait Bridge was hit by a massive explosion on the span that carries railway traffic.
+On early Saturday morning local time, the Kerch Strait Bridge was hit by a massive explosion on the span that carries railway traffic.

 "Today … on the road traffic side of the Crimean bridge … a car bomb exploded, setting fire to seven oil tankers being carried by rail to Crimea," Russia's national anti-terrorism committee said, according to Russian news agencies.